Loading NuWatt Energy...

 You own it

-Best long-term value but 14-18 year payback due to low SELP rates.
+Best long-term value but a 14-15 year payback given the low SELCO rate.
 Energy independence and rate-hedge are the primary drivers.
+If you have the capital, compare it head-to-head against SELCO's 0% loan.

 Upfront